 If NCU needs to pursue collection efforts, reasonable attorney fees and collection costs may be added to the account whether or not an action is filed.
 If an action is filed, the prevailing party is entitled to recover attorney fees and court costs.

-The student’s official transcript remains the property of NCU and cannot be issued until all amounts owed the University, including accounts receivable, notes, loans, and other amounts, are paid in full.
+The student’s official transcript remains the property of NCU and will not be issued until all amounts owed the University, including accounts receivable, notes, loans, and other amounts, are paid in full.

-The University Cashiers Office is responsible receiving and safeguarding all payments and deposits made to the University.
+The University Cashier is responsible receiving and safeguarding all payments and deposits made to the University.
 This includes payments for registration fees, housing, parking permits and citations, transcripts, donations, rental fees, and other miscellaneous payments.

 The Cashiers Office is located in the Goodrich Administration Building, Room 101.
-Cashier hours are 8:30 to 5:30 Monday through Thursday and 8:00 to 5:00 on Friday.
+Cashier hours are 8:30am to 5:00pm, Monday through Friday.